sustech-cs304/team-project-24spring-28/mds/sprint2/CS304 Project Proposal.md

 Here is the Jenkinsfile of our project: [Jenkinsfile](files/backend/Jenkinsfile)

-Following is the recent result of our Jenkins pipeline:
+Following is the recent results of our Jenkins pipeline:

 <img src="imgs/jenkins_pipeline.png" alt="1" style="zoom:90%;" />